Renyi03/Project-1/README.md

 The player’s main objective is to survive each round by eliminating all the Sno-Bees.

 # How to play the game, detailing the controls
 To play the game, the player has to use the arrow keys to move the character (Pengo).
-If the player presses the arrow key at any direction and on that direction there is an ice block, there can be 2 consequences: pushing the block since the block meets another one or, if there is another block facing the one you are trying to push, the first one is going to break.
+If the player presses the arrow key at any direction and on that direction there is an ice block, there can be 2 consequences: pushing the block until the block meets another one or, if there is another block facing the one you are trying to push, the first one is going to break.
 If the player presses a movement key towards a border, it will shake, and stun every Sno-bee touching it.
 The goal of the game is to defeat all the Sno-Bees.
 If Pengo touches a Sno-Bee, the player loses one life, unless the Sno-bee is stunned.
 The game ends when all the lives are lost.
 Depending on how much time it took the player to pass the level, there will be some bonus points.